bintracker/bintracker/docs/index.md

 ## Philosophy

-### Trackers as a Visual Programming Language
+### Trackers as Programming Tools

+Chip music tracker modules are commonly understood to be data.
+However, you could also interpret them as a script, a set of instructions that will be interpreted in a virtual machine (the music engine).
+In this sense, music trackers become domain specific programming environments.

+Bintracker is centered around the idea of being an audio-visual programming tool.
+It expands on the concept of a music tracker by adding a meta-layer in form of a general purpose language interpreter.
+This language interpreter enables the user to create music in many different ways beyond the tracker metaphor, as well as modify and extend the behavior of Bintracker itself.

+### Digital History Preservation

+Bintracker is a conscious effort in digital history preservation.
+It enables researchers and artists alike to explore the evolution of computer music, with a current focus on the home computer era.

+### Flexibility

+Bintracker should be a tool that you can adapt to your needs and habits, rather than you adapting to the tool.

 ### User Empowerment

-Bintracker aims to give as much power to the user as possible.
-Bintracker should be a tool that you can adapt to your needs, rather than you adapting to the tool.
+Bintracker aims to give as much power to the user as possible. ...

 However, with great power comes great responsibility.
 Bintracker is by no means a *safe* tool.
-It does not prevent you from shooting yourself in the foot.
-Bintracker will happily wreck your file system if you ask it to, and more.
+If you are concerned about system integrity, you should consider running Bintracker in a container or virtual machine.

 ## License